UCF Grants FAQ

 VT UCF's annual grant cycle follows the following cadence:

-• Grant applications are due in early January
+• Grant applications are due in January

-What makes a great grant application (and are there examples)?
+What makes a great grant application?

 Exemplary grant applications: